arthures11/WorkDayApp/README.md

 # WorkDayApp

-a simple school project using spring boot, hibernate and h2.
+project using spring boot, hibernate and h2.

 functions done: